zulqarnaininfo/learning-bioinformatics/README.md

 ## 🗂 Repository Structure

 year-1/
 2026-04/
 00-dna-nucleotide-counter/
-    01-...
+script.py  ...

 - Projects are organized chronologically
-- Each folder represents what I learned at that time
+- Each folder represents a learning step
-- Code may be simple, experimental, or imperfect
+- Code may be simple, experimental, or incomplete

 ---